beyondgrep/ack2/dev/IGNORE.md

 What's the distinction between --ignore-file and --type/--notype?
 Does it make sense to allow an "anonymous" type (ex.
 --type=is:Something), and make --ignore-file a synonym for --notype?
 Could --ignore-dir be implemented like this?

+If I have `--ignore-dir=test` in my .ackrc, and I do ack $term test, what happens?